Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_2_manip.rst

 ..
 Hint::

-    1. You can use **Tensor.shape()** to get the shape of Tensor.
-    2. In some situation where we don't want to create a copy of object, using inplace version of functions can reduce the memory usage.
+    In some situation where we don't want to create a copy of object, using inplace version of functions can reduce the memory usage.

 In Cytnx, the permute operation does not moving the elements in the memory immediately.
 Only the meta-data that is seen by user are changed.